cubee-cb/linux-vr-compat/README.md

 - AMD Ryzen 5 5600G
 - AMD RX 6600XT 8GB
 - 16GB RAM (2x8GB, 3200Mhz, DDR4)
-- Everything installed on a hard drive. (including OS)
+- Most games installed on a hard drive.
-    - Plan to move OS to an SSD at some point, HDD speeds are starting to bottleneck as I do more things on this system.
+    - Recently migrated OS to SSD (that was painful).
 - PICO 4 headset, with USB 3.0 cable.
     - Currently, I still have incorrect controller offsets for PICO 4 controllers.
-Supposedly it was fixed in v0.22, and indeed they look correct in the WiVRn client menu and maybe Wlx-Overlay-S, but they still have the wrong offset in OpenComposite applications.
+Supposedly it was fixed in v0.22, and indeed they look correct in the WiVRn client menu and WlxOverlay-S, but they still have the wrong offsets in OpenComposite applications.
     - Hand tracking works fine in titles that support it.
 Make sure it's enabled at the system level to turn it on in WiVRn.
 (Settings > Lab > Hand Tracking)
 - Windows Mixed Reality HP VR1000-122a.
-    - Just keeping it going for 5 more minutes.
-No controller tracking.

 ### Software
 - Fedora 41 (KDE Plasma, Wayland)